gabime/pretty_toa/README.md

 Rust crate for converting numbers (integers and floats) to strings with thousands separators.

-It is very fast because it uses itoa/dtoa and stack allocated strings.
+It is very fast because it uses itoa/dtoa crates with stack allocated strings.

 ## Usage Example